 RCAR {arulesCBA} | R Documentation |

 Build a classifier based on association rules mined for an input dataset and weighted with LASSO regularized logistic regression following RCAR (Azmi, et al., 2019).
-RCAR+ extends RCAR from a binary classifier to a multi-class classifier and can use support-balanced CARs.
+RCAR+ extends RCAR from a binary classifier to a multi-label classifier and can use support-balanced CARs.

 RCAR(